cqtan/Laravel-Crud-Sandbox/readme.md

 " **'default' => 'pgsql',** " to " **'default' => 'mysql',** ".

 Most of the words written in **bold** are either commands to be written in the CLI or code snippets or file paths.

+This Project is relatively rudimentary and should just showcase a simple CRUD pattern with the technologies mentioned above.
 A preview of this webapp can be seen [here](https://aqueous-cove-69920.herokuapp.com/).

+You will first land on Laravel's pre-made index page, however, there are 2 links on the upper right corner where you can either register a fake account with a fake email or login with the fake email.
+Once registered, you will be redirected to the homepage where you can create, edit, delete or just see subjects, which can have additional pages belonging to a subject, which again CRUD can be performed on.

 ## Setting up the environment: